SMART: Simulated Students Aligned with Item Response Theory for Question Difficulty Prediction: Additional Experimental Details

 \subsection{Student Simulation Hyperparameters}

-We perform a preliminary hyperparameter search on our validation sets, and use the same hyperparameters on all models for consistency.
+We perform a preliminary hyperparameter search on our validation sets.
 We set LoRA's rank = 128, $\alpha$ = 64, and dropout = 0.05.
-We perform SFT for 1 epoch, with learning rate = 1e-4 and linear warmup for 10\% of steps, weight decay = 1e-2, gradient clipping norm = 1.0, and effective batch size = 64 using gradient accumulation.
-For DPO~\cite{rafailov2023direct}, we set learning rate = 1e-5, $\beta$ = 0.5, the probability threshold $\epsilon=0.1$ (Equation~\ref{eq:pref-pairs}), the number of negative candidates $m=3$, and train on a random 20\% subset of the training set to reduce costs.
-We conduct all experiments on 8 NVIDIA A10G GPUs.
+For Smarter Balanced, for both the scoring model and student model, we perform SFT for 1 epoch, with learning rate = 1e-4 and linear warmup for 10\% of steps, weight decay = 1e-2, gradient clipping norm = 1.0, and effective batch size = 64 using gradient accumulation.
+For DPO, we set learning rate = 1e-5, $\beta$ = 0.5, the probability threshold $\epsilon=0.1$ (Eq.~\ref{eq:pref-pairs}), the number of negative candidates $m=3$, and train on a random 20\% subset of the training set to reduce costs.
+For CodeWorkout, we use the same hyperparamters except for the following: for the scoring model we perform SFT for 5 epochs with learning rate = 5e-5, for the student model we perform SFT for 3 epochs with learning rate = 1e-5, and perform DPO for 1 epoch with learning rate = 1e-6 on the full training set.
+We conduct all experiments on the Smarter Balanced dataset on NVIDIA A10G GPUs and all experiments on the CodeWorkout dataset on NVIDIA A40 GPUs.

-At inference time, we sample 1,000 student abilities for simulation and generate a single response for each item/ability pair.
-We decode up to 500 tokens with nucleus sampling, setting temperature = $0.7$ and p = $0.95$.
-We use an inference-time batch size of 64 for the simulated student model and 2 for the scoring model, optimizing for inference speed.
+At inference time, we sample $n=1,000$ student abilities for simulation and generate a single response for each item/ability pair.
+We decode up to $500$ tokens with nucleus sampling, setting temperature = $0.7$ and p = $0.95$.
+We use an inference-time batch size of $64$ for the simulated student model and $2$ for the scoring model, optimizing for inference speed.

-For both SFT and DPO, training the simulated student model takes approximately 3 hours on a single GPU for the 1B model and 6 hours on 2 GPUs for the 3B model.
+On the Smarter Balanced dataset, for both SFT and DPO, training the simulated student model takes approximately 3 hours on a single GPU for the 1B model and 6 hours on 2 GPUs for the 3B model.
 Training the automated scoring model takes approximately 4 hours on a single GPU for the 1B model and 9 hours on 2 GPUs for the 3B model.
 Generating 10,000 responses (1,000 abilities over 10 items) takes approximately 1 hour on a single GPU for the 1B model and 3 hours on a single GPU for the 3B model.
 Scoring these responses takes approximately 15 minutes on a single GPU for the 1B model and 35 minutes on a single GPU for the 3B model.